awto/effectfuljs/packages/vscode-debugger/README.md

 If `preset` field isn't specified in "launch.json" ("Add configuration..." in "launch.json" and choose "Effectful: Listener") on start debugger just listens to WebSocket's port 20011 and by default, the transpiled code connects to it before running anything else.

 The port number along with a few other options can be changed in [require("@effectful/debugger/config")](../debugger/src/config.ts).
 It should be loaded and the options should be changed before the runtime is loaded, for example using some specific not-transpiled module.

+To pause long-running scripts it uses `SharedArrayBuffer`.
+In Chrome (after v92) and Firefox (after v76), this works only with [cross-origin isolation](https://web.dev/coop-coep/).
+You'll likely need to add the corresponding headers into your webpack DevServer config, otherwise, the debugger won't be able to stop long-running scripts.

 ### Runtime